Hot Stone Massage

 Why not indulge yourself in a Hot Stone Massage at the Westoe Practice, South Shields?

-This involves the application of heated volcanic stones of varying sizes to key points on the body, giving a deep massage and creating sensations of comfort and warmth.
+This involves the application of heated volcanic stones of varying sizes to key points on the body, giving a deep massage and creating sensations of comfort and warmth whilst also instilling a feeling of pure relaxation and bliss.

 How does Hot stone massage work?